hebr3/hebr3.github.io/_src/posts/2017-10-03-dynamic-programming-of-recursive-functions-in-prolog.md

 Hailstone
 ---

+By itself the `Hailstone` function is not recursive however, trying to calculate the longest `Hailstone Sequence` is a highly recursive task.

 I coded up this first `memoized` version of the `Hailstone` formula rather quickly by modifying the `Fibonacci` code from last week.

 ```prolog